How to support a bereaved person

 If you are very close you may find you are a safe person for them to be angry with.
 This can be difficult to cope with and needs to be handled sensitively.
 Sometimes they might just want to be left alone for a while.
 It’s important to respect their need for space, but do continue to check in in case their needs change.

-There is not set timeline for grief, and we now know there are no set stages or phases of grief.
-However if after some months someone remains unable to cope with every day life, or find any pleasure in things they might have once enjoyed, they may need extra help.
+There is no set timeline or set stages for grief.
+However if after some months someone remains unable to cope with everyday life, or find any pleasure in things they might have once enjoyed, they may need extra help.
 Encourage them to call the Cruse Helpline, use our chat service or search for their local branch.